Overview

 the command line, rather than clicking on the tab headers.

-The command can be utilised by entering goto TAB_NAME
+The command can be utilised by entering goto TAB_NAME.

-is a compulsory parameter for the user.
+TAB_NAME is a compulsory parameter for the user.

 Implementation

-The following Sequence Diagram shows the interactions between the Logic
+The following Sequence Diagram shows the interactions between the Logic and UI components of

 the TA-Tracker

-when the user enters the command goto claims
+when the user enters the command goto claims.

 -